 The late 19th century saw an economic downturn in the area, which led to the loss of many jobs and troubles for the industries located in the region.
 A group of influential Malaga businessmen formed a society with the goal of revitalizing the area through the development of a tourist industry.
 The region saw some development in the late 19th and early 20th centuries, such as the beautiful Arabic-style structure at Ayuntamiento De Benalmádena Castillo De Bil Bil--but this came to a halt with the outbreak of the Spanish Civil War, which pitted the Republic of Spain against a nationalist uprising.

 The region and the city of Malaga stayed in Republican hands at the beginning of the war.
 Eventually, however, Franco's Nationalist forces and their Italian allies made a quick assault into the region and took the city of Malaga in less than a week.
 The Nationalist forces were responsible for several atrocities in the city, including the infamous Malaga-Almeria Road Massacre, during which they bombarded and shot down fleeing Republicans and civilians.

 After the end of the war the region began developing its tourist industry again, spurred on by local nobility that took an interest and created resorts.
 In the 1950s the area grew in popularity and became a common celebrity vacation spot.
 In the 1960s this growth continued and the name Costa del Sol was coined.
 A new class of industrial workers led to the area's rapid development, including the rebuilding of the Malaga airport.
-See the airport's original terminal at Museo Aeronautico de Malaga, which is filled with aviation artifacts, hands-on displays, and old restored planes.
+See the airport's original terminal at Malaga Aeronautical Museum, which is filled with aviation artifacts, hands-on displays, and old restored planes.
 Today, tourism in Costa del Sol continues to thrive and the region remains a favorite spot for international travelers.